robang74/redfishos/forum/quick-start-guide.md

 > Settings:System -> System:Developer tools -> Developer Mode -> Remote connection -> Password:Create

-Another way to access the terminal is using `qCommand` and asking him to run `devel-su /bin/ash` in interactive mode.
-In interactive mode, it will always ask for the password even if you choose to run `/bin/ash` as `root` and you saved the password.
+Another way to access the terminal is by using `qCommand` and asking him to run `devel-su /bin/ash` in interactive mode.
+In interactive mode, it will always ask for the password, even if you choose to run `/bin/ash` as `root` and you save the password.

 <sup>________</sup>

 **ssh session**

 Activate the `SSH` session.
-This allows you to connect to your `SailFish OS` device with a `SSH` connection using the `USB` cable or the `WiFi` tethering or the `WiFi` home network.
-The most secure way is using the `USB` cable while the smartphone is off-line.
+This allows you to connect to your `SailFish OS` device with an `SSH` connection using the `USB` cable, the `WiFi` tethering, or the `WiFi` home network.
+The most secure way is to use the `USB` cable while the smartphone is off-line.

 ```
 ssh defaultuser@192.168.2.15